rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 }
 {% endhighlight %}

-Inside the package `extension`, or in any package, explicitly importing the package `extension`, we can use the method defined in the type `ExtendedInt` as it was defined for the `Int` type.
+Inside the package `extension`, or in any package, explicitly importing the package `extension`, we can use the method defined in the type `ExtendedInt` as a method defined for the `Int` type.

 {% highlight scala %}
 val days = 42.days;